Screen Gems: Merger with Columbia Pictures and reincorporation as Columbia Pictures Television (1968–1974)

+Later years and aftermath

-Changes in corporate ownership of Columbia came in 1982, when Coca-Cola bought the company, although continuing to trade under the CPT name.
-In the mid-1980s, Coca-Cola reorganized its television holdings to create Coca-Cola Television, merging CPT with the television unit of Embassy Communications as Columbia/Embassy Television, although both companies continued to use separate identities until January 4, 1988, when it and Tri-Star Television were reunited under the CPT name.
-Columbia also ran Colex Enterprises, a joint venture with LBS Communications to distribute most of the Screen Gems library, which ended in 1986.
+Changes in corporate ownership of Columbia Pictures came in 1982, when Coca-Cola bought the company.
+In the mid-1980s, Coca-Cola reorganized its television holdings to create Coca-Cola Television, merging CPT with the television unit of Embassy Communications as Columbia/Embassy Television, although both companies continued to use separate identities for a few years.
+Following the formation of Columbia Pictures Entertainment, Inc., it and Tri-Star Television were merged to create a new Columbia Pictures Television.
+Merv Griffin Enterprises was also integrated into Coca-Cola Television.
+CPT also ran Colex Enterprises, a joint venture with LBS Communications that distributed most of the Screen Gems library and operated from 1984-1987.

+In 1985, the Screen Gems name was brought back by Columbia Pictures Television to distribute classic television series from its vaults to first-run syndication.

-On December 21, 1987, Coca-Cola spun off its entertainment holdings and sold it to Tri-Star Pictures, Inc. for $3.1 billion.
-It was renamed to Columbia Pictures Entertainment, Inc., also creating Columbia/Tri-Star by merging Columbia and Tri-Star.
-Both studios continued to produce and distribute films under their separate names.
-In 1989, Sony Corporation of Japan purchased Columbia Pictures Entertainment.
-On August 7, 1991, Columbia Pictures Entertainment was renamed as Sony Pictures as a film production-distribution subsidiary and subsequently combined CPT with a revived TriStar Television in 1994 to form Columbia TriStar Television.
+On December 18, 1987, Coca-Cola spun off its entertainment holdings, selling them to Tri-Star Pictures, Inc. for $3.1 billion.
+Tri-Star was renamed as Columbia Pictures Entertainment, Inc. In 1989, Sony Corporation of Japan purchased Columbia Pictures Entertainment.
+On August 11, 1991, Columbia Pictures Entertainment was renamed as Sony Pictures Entertainment as a film production-distribution subsidiary and subsequently combined CPT with a revived TriStar Television on February 21, 1994 to form Columbia TriStar Television.
 The name "Screen Gems" was also utilized for a syndicated hour-long program for classic television called Screen Gems Network that first aired in 1999 and ran until 2002.

 The television division is presently known as Sony Pictures Television.

-Selected TV shows
+Television series

-Television programs produced and/or syndicated by Screen Gems (most shows produced by Hanna-Barbera Productions) are now owned and distributed by Turner Entertainment, then Warner Bros.
-Television Distribution, except for Jeannie and Partridge Family 2200 A.D.) (see below):
+Television programs produced and/or syndicated by Screen Gems: